keberso/aws-eks-workshop/1-install-kubernetes-tools/README.md

     sudo yum -y install jq gettext bash-completion moreutils
     ```
     Jq is a Linux command line utility that allows you to extract data from JSON documents.
 Bash completion is a functionality through which bash helps users type their commands faster and easier and more utils is a collection of useful utilities.

+4. Install yq for yaml processing

+    ```bash
+    echo 'yq() {
+      docker run --rm -i -v "${PWD}":/workdir mikefarah/yq "$@"
+    }' | tee -a ~/.bashrc && source ~/.bashrc
+    ```
+    YQ is a lightweight and portable command-line YAML, JSON and XML processor. yq uses jq like syntax but works with yaml files as well as json and xml.